 Nude and pastel wedding flowers

-With couples throwing wedding traditions out the door, pale pink, blush and taupe flowers are increasingly replacing classic white blooms as a bride’s wedding flower of choice.
+With couples throwing wedding traditions out the door, pale pink, blush and taupe flowers replaced classic white blooms as a bride’s wedding flower of choice.

-Fragrant garden roses, stocks and sweet peas (in whimsical and rustic shades) are some of the most popular summer blooms set to appear in a big way next year.
+Fragrant garden roses, stocks and sweet peas (in whimsical and rustic shades) were some of the most popular summer blooms dominating the wedding scene last year.

 And wedding flowers don’t have to be real to make a big impact.
 Artificial wedding flowers are having a moment and also mean that you can keep your bouquet, buttonholes and posies forever.

-The peony is a timeless wedding flower that’s always a popular bouquet choice, so you can expect to see lots of these in 2019, too.
+The peony is a timeless wedding flower that’s always a popular bouquet choice, so it’s no wonder we saw a lot of them in 2019.

 As a very versatile flower, peonies can be crafted into bouquets that suit any style of wedding, from very formal affairs to rustic garden parties.

-However, as the peony season begins in April/May and only runs through to late June, their availability is limited.
+However, as the peony season begins in April/May and only runs through to late June, their availability is limited and often much more popular for Spring and early Summer weddings.

 Dramatic Floral Instalments

-Floral instalments have always been popular, but the unforgettable floral arch at the wedding of Prince Harry and Meghan Markle is sure to inspire couples getting married next summer.
+Floral instalments have always been popular, but the unforgettable floral arch at the wedding of Prince Harry and Meghan Markle sparked a new trend for many couples getting married last summer.

-Whether it’s an extravagant arch, a floral chandelier or hanging flower hoops – these are some of the things sure to add real wow-factor to many weddings next year.
+Whether it’s an extravagant arch, a floral chandelier or hanging flower hoops – these are some of the things sure to add real wow-factor to your wedding.

 Pantone’s ‘Colour of the Year’